andreyypopov/gpuPfem2/README.md

 # gpuFem
 CUDA implementation of the finite element method

+## Algorithm

-Solution of the 2D Poisson problem.
+Solution of the 2D problem using FEM.
 The whole pipeline is working on GPU:

 1. Import of the mesh in DAT format (list of vertices and triangles, can be prepared in SALOME)
 2. Setup of the Dirichlet boundary conditions